CheckedComboBoxEdit.SetEditValue(Object) Method

 Example 1

-Note that the code modifies the RepositoryItemCheckedComboBoxEdit.SeparatorChar property to change the edit value separator char from the default comma (“,”) to a semicolon (“;”).
-The same separator char must be used in the SetEditValue method parameter.
+This code modifies the RepositoryItemCheckedComboBoxEdit.SeparatorChar property.
+This changes the edit value separator character from the default comma (“,”) to a semicolon (“;”).
+Ensure that the SetEditValue method uses this same separator character in its parameter.

 // Add check items to the control's dropdown.